johnnyhsu1106/react-photo-editor/README.md

 ### Getting Started
-This is a To Photo Editor built based on React.
+This is a Photo Editor built based on React.

 Checkout this repo, install dependencies, then start the gulp process with the following:
 ```